 One task that may not immediately occur to you, however, is one of the most important: the task of seeking out community.

 Ascertaining your child’s special needs should be foremost in your mind.
-But after years of working with parents of children born with a birth defect, the team at Oshman & Mirisola has heard again and again that the need for friendship and support is just as important for families as the need for a good doctor, therapist or attorney.
+But after years of working with parents of children born with a birth defect, the team at The Oshman Firm has heard again and again that the need for friendship and support is just as important for families as the need for a good doctor, therapist or attorney.

 No one anticipates a birth defect.
 Even when it’s detected early in a pregnancy, it’s difficult (if not impossible) to predict exactly how your child’s condition will play out in his or her life and how it will affect your family.
 Parents deal with thwarted expectations of what parenthood would be like; families have to confront challenges they didn’t imagine; growing children repeatedly recognize the differences between themselves and their peers.

 Dealing with these realities, and the emotions that result from them, should not be done in isolation.
 And fortunately, it doesn’t have to be done that way.
 The Internet age has brought community support systems within easy access to anyone, anywhere.